Tutorial: Optimize indexing by using the push API

 The function requires a SearchClient

 plus the number of tries you'd like to test for each batch size.
-Because there might be variability in indexing times for each batch, we try each batch three times by default to make the results more statistically significant.
+Because there might be variability in indexing times for each batch, try each batch three times by default to make the results more statistically significant.

 await TestBatchSizesAsync(searchClient, numTries: 3);